Romanian president says new warship to come to Black Sea

-PORT OF CONSTANTA, Romania, April 14 Another U.S. warship will come to the Black Sea after destroyer USS Donald Cook will leave, Romanian president Traian Basescu told reporters in the Black Sea port of Constanta on Monday.
+PORT OF CONSTANTA, Romania Another U.S. warship will come to the Black Sea after destroyer USS Donald Cook will leave, Romanian president Traian Basescu told reporters in the Black Sea port of Constanta on Monday.

 Donald Cook arrived in the Black Sea last week for exercises and operations to improve interoperability, increase readiness and enhance relationships.
 A French vessel is also in Constanta to show support, Basescu said.